Extrahepatic Bile Duct Cancer Treatment (PDQ®)

 - PTC (percutaneous transhepatic cholangiography): A procedure used to x-ray the liver and bile ducts.
 A thin needle is inserted through the skin below the ribs and into the liver.
 Dye is injected into the liver or bile ducts and an x-ray is taken.
 If a blockage is found, a thin, flexible tube called a stent is sometimes left in the liver to drain bile into the small intestine or a collection bag outside the body.

 - Biopsy: The removal of cells or tissues so they can be viewed under a microscope to check for signs of cancer.
 The sample may be taken using a thin needle inserted into the duct during an x-ray or ultrasound.
 This is called a fine-needle aspiration (FNA) biopsy.
 The biopsy is usually done during PTC or ERCP.
-Tissue may also be removed during surgery.
+Tissue, including part of a lymph node, may also be removed during surgery.

 - Liver function tests: A procedure in which a blood sample is checked to measure the amounts of certain substances released into the blood by the liver.
 A higher than normal amount of a substance can be a sign of liver disease that may be caused by extrahepatic bile duct cancer.